Hindu Temple of Dayton: Administration

 The temple is administered by the non-profit Hindu Community Organization, Inc. It has an executive committee, board of directors, and board of trustees.
 It publishes the bi-monthly newsletter Mandir Vani, which discusses the organization, services, news, and religious information.
 The temple raises money through donations, fundraisers, and services.
 After serving four years on the board, Dr. Sunita Agarwal was elected president of the temple in 2023.

 Services and community

 Several hundred people visit the temple on a weekly basis.
 Two priests perform services based on Hindu principles.
 As with most Hindu temples, fees can be charged for special prayers and services.
 There are also scheduled events and services held throughout the week.
 Every Sunday, the god Venkateshwara is given a sacred bath, while Shiva is bathed on Mondays.

 In addition, the Dayton Hindu Temple serves as a community center.
-There are weekly table tennis games, anniversary celebrations, summer camps for children, lectures, and yoga classes.
+There is a weekly table tennis game, anniversary celebrations, summer camps for children, lectures, and yoga classes.